ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

 # Beacon "Flavours"

+!!!
+Note "About UI"
+    Most of the information that you will find here is related to the [Beacon v2 specification](./whay-is-beacon-v2.md).
+For that reason, the examples are shown as REST API requests/responses in the form of [JSON](https://www.json.org/json-en.html).
+If you are only interested in using beacon with a **graphical interface** please visit the [implementations](implementations-options.md) page.

 While the original Beacon v1 only provided Boolean (_i.e._ **YES/NO**) responses on queries for the existence of specific genomic variants, Beacon v2 is a flexible protocol that supports different usage scenarios - also called "flavours", since